-North American Women's Letters and Diaries (Current NU only) is a primary source database that includes the immediate experiences of 1,325 women and 150,000 pages of diaries and letters.
-Browse by historical event, place, name, or time period.
+North American Women's Letters and Diaries: A full-text primary source database that includes the immediate experiences of 1,325 women and 150,000 pages of diaries and letters.

-Digitized images of the pages of 1000 American magazines and journals published between 1741 and 1805.
+American Periodicals: Digitized images of the pages of 1000 American magazines and journals published between 1741 and 1805.
 Titles include Benjamin Franklin's General Magazine, the first American professional journals, and several consumer magazines still in publication, such as Vanity Fair, Harper's Magazine, and Ladies' Home Journal.
-(View complete list. ) The search interface allows you to search the complete text, including tables of contents.
-Articles are downloadable in PDF format.
-Updated daily.

 Women Working, 1800-1930: Digital exploration of women's impact on the economic life of the United States between 1800 and the Great Depression.
 Women Working is part of the Harvard University Library Open Collections Program.

 Northeastern University's Archives and Special Locations are located on the lower floor of Snell Library, and are open to the public as well as members of the Northeastern community.
 Our archives collect materials on the history of Northeastern University, the surrounding neighborhoods, and Boston and the New England area, with a particular focus on materials related to the history of social justice and underrepresented groups in Boston.

 The Archives' Digital Collections are curated collections of browsable media from a range of organizations and groups.
 Users may also search for or browse materials in the Archives by finding aid, or using the Archives and Special Collections Research Guide.

 For help using the Archives, to set up an appointment or to make a request for a particular material, contact the Archives and Special Collections Staff.